-Christopher W. Fritchman has worked with WEST since 2008, first as a Field Technician and crew leader, then as a Biologist and now as a Project Manager and Field Supervisor.
-He received his B.S. in Wildlife Biology in 2007 from Colorado State University.
+Christopher W. Fritchman has worked with WEST since 2008, first as a field technician and crew leader, then as a biologist, and now as a project manager and field supervisor.
+Mr. Fritchman received his B.S. in Wildlife Biology in 2007 from Colorado State University.

-He has 8 years of consulting experience in the renewable industry across the US.
-In his role as field technician and crew leader he was been involved in several pre and post construction wind energy projects.
-Mr. Fritchman has helped to conduct a wide variety of surveys including aerial and ground based raptor nest surveys, raptor migration surveys, golden eagle nest monitoring studies, bald eagle winter roost surveys, burrowing owl surveys, greater sage-grouse lek surveys, sharp-tailed grouse lek surveys, prairie chicken lek surveys, mountain plover surveys, prairie dog surveys, swift fox surveys and acoustic and mist netting surveys for bats.
+Mr. Fritchman has eight years of consulting experience in the renewable industry across the U.S. In his previous role as field technician and crew leader, he was involved in several pre- and post-construction wind energy projects.
+Mr. Fritchman has helped to conduct a wide variety of surveys, including aerial and ground-based raptor nest surveys, raptor migration surveys, golden eagle nest monitoring studies, bald eagle winter roost surveys, burrowing owl surveys, greater sage-grouse lek surveys, sharp-tailed grouse lek surveys, prairie-chicken lek surveys, mountain plover surveys, prairie dog surveys, swift fox surveys, and acoustic and mist-netting surveys for bats.

-In his role of Biologist, he and other at WEST help manage several large cumulative databases, which include data from over 200 wind-related reports.
-These databases enable WEST to utilize data regarding wind-wildlife interactions from over 20 years of research across the U.S. to assess potential risk or impact to wildlife from wind-energy development.
-Mr. Fritchman also helped manage the day to day logistics on a wide variety of projects as well as managed large groups of field staff to ensure all survey work is completed in a timely and cost effective manner.
+In his role of biologist, Mr. Fritchman and others at WEST help manage several large cumulative databases that include data from over 200 wind-related reports.
+These databases enable WEST to utilize data regarding wind-wildlife interactions from over 20 years of research across the U.S. to assess potential risk or impact to wildlife from wind energy development.
+He has also helped manage the day-to-day logistics on a wide variety of projects and large groups of field staff to ensure all survey work is completed in a timely and cost-effective manner.

-In his current role as Project Manager and Field Supervisor, he is responsible for managing wildlife studies throughout the US, including leading and organizing pre-construction surveys and post-construction fatality monitoring for wind energy projects.
-He has designed and implemented studies for numerous projects to address the needs of both commercial developers and federal, state, and municipal government organizations.
-He is also primarily responsible for conducting day to day administration of projects, training field technicians, setup of field studies, preparing reports, quality assurance of data, and the conduct of field studies.
+In Mr. Fritchman’s current role as project manager and field supervisor, he is responsible for managing wildlife studies throughout the U.S., including leading and organizing pre-construction surveys and post-construction fatality monitoring for wind energy projects.
+Mr. Fritchman has designed and implemented studies for numerous projects to address the needs of both commercial developers and federal, state, and municipal government organizations.
+He is also primarily responsible for conducting day-to-day administration of projects, training field technicians, set-up of field studies, preparing reports, quality assurance of data, and the conduct of field studies.